 How do you get barbecue sauce to stick to ribs?

 To get barbecue sauce to stick to the ribs, apply the sauce near the end of the cooking process or after they have been cooked.
 However, you most likely will want to add a dry rub to the ribs to gain an extra level of depth in flavor.
 Also, a good way to get the dry rub to stick to the ribs is to first rub a base of either yellow mustard or honey all over the ribs, then apply the dry rub all over the ribs.
-Consider using the same base as in your barbeque sauce or a light coating of the sauce as a binder.
+Consider using the same base as in your barbecue sauce or a light coating of the sauce as a binder.

 Why do some people use a “mop” sauce when smoking pork?